Testing new perennial intermediate wheatgrass for sustainable agriculture in California

 Education and outreach results:

-The students from the local school district farms over 500 acres of winter oat in our local area.
-Showing them perennial wheatgrass is viable in our area and convincing them to switch will change their mind of traditional farming and have a big impact.
+I gave PowerPoint presentation about Kernza to students at Grossmont Union High School District who grow over 500 acres of winter oat in our local area.
+Showing them perennial wheatgrass is viable in our area and convincing them to switch will change their mind of traditional farming and have a big impact on their thinking about future farm practices.

 We provided wheatgrass biomass as feed to our neighbor San Diego Animal Sanctury and Farm.
 Their animals liked it and they plan to grow some.

-The stakeholder of Evergreen farm which has over 1000 acres of farmland in Campo, CA is interested in growing Kernza, pending our field growth outcome.
+The stakeholder of Evergreen farm which has over 1000 acres of farmland in Campo, CA is interested in growing Kernza based on our results.
+We also reached out to a farmer in Imperial County who grows thousands of acres of wheat and hay to inform him about the perennial Kernza corp.

 2 Farmers intend/plan to change their practice(s)